nrk19/nrk19.com/README.md

 > We will pass our URL with the `--scrape_uri` flag.

-The apache_exporter container will be listening at port 9117 and will be supplying the information needed by prometheus.
+The apache_exporter container will be listening at port 9117 and will be supplying the information needed by Prometheus.

-Now, we need to tell prometheus where to get the data.
+Now, we need to indicate Prometheus where to get the data.
 We will create a file called `prometheus.yaml`, and we will indicate the socket of the host that have the data we want to display.
 In this case **apache-exporter:9117**

 > [!NOTE]
 > Since we have all the containers in the same compose file, docker-compose will resolve the addresses for us.